-I have suggested that there is a useful sense in which the semantic contents of the claimables (acceptables/rejectables) expressed by declarative sentences can be understood as consisting in the roles they play in reason relations of these two kinds.
+Notice that these pragmatic readings respect Harman's point.
+They do not directly dictate what inferences one draws.
+They address merely the rational cotenability of various attitudes.
+We have suggested that there is a useful sense in which the semantic contents of the claimables (acceptables/rejectables) expressed by declarative sentences can be understood as consisting in the roles they play in reason relations of these two kinds.
 These definitions show how semantic contents in this sense can be understood in purely pragmatic terms of commitments and entitlements to accept and reject the claimables that stand to one another in relations of implication and incompatibility.
 We see here deep connections among the paired distinctions between acceptance/rejection, commitment/entitlement, and implication/incompatibility.

-Although I have presented it for the more familiar single-succedent turnstile, that pragmatic definition of implication is recognizably a version of the bilateralist reading Greg Restall and David Ripley recommend in order to make sense of the multisuccedent relation of implication.5 Their account has the immediate benefit of demystifying multiple conclusion implications, which many have found hard to parse and motivate.
+Although we have presented it for the more familiar single-succedent turnstile, this pragmatic definition of implication is recognizably a version of the bilateralist reading Greg Restall and David Ripley recommend in order to make sense of the multisuccedent relation of implication (Restall, 2005, 2009, 2013; Ripley, 2013).
+Their account has the immediate benefit of demystifying multiple conclusion implications, which many have found hard to parse and motivate.
 (Why is the comma conjunctive on the left of the turnstile, when combining premises, and disjunctive on the right, when combining conclusions?)
-They recommend that we understand what is expressed when we write " $\Gamma \mid \sim \Delta$ " (to put it in the notation I am using here) for sets of sentences Γ and Δ as the claim that the normative position of anyone who is committed to accept all the sentences in Γ and reject all the sentences in Δ is "out of bounds."
+They recommend that we understand what is expressed when we write " $\Gamma \vdash \Delta$ " (to put it in the notation we are using here) for sets of sentences Γ and Δ , as the claim that the normative position of anyone who is committed to accept all the sentences in Γ and reject all the sentences in Δ is "out of bounds."
 This philosophically powerful pragmatic interpretation allows them to understand sequent calculi as consisting of rules that tell us that if some positions are out of bounds, then some others are also.
 It is then easy to see how logic, so construed, normatively constrains reasoners guided by the aim of remaining "in bounds," without pretending to dictate unique answers to the question of what they should do, how in particular they should alter their commitments, in particular situations.
-Simonelli translates their normative pragmatic idiom into the vocabulary of commitment and entitlement familiar from Making It Explicit, and then shows how to give a parallel explicit treatment of incompatibility (expressed in Gentzen's multisuccedent sequent calculi by sequents with empty right-hand sides) using the common structure of some commitments precluding entitlement to others.
+Simonelli translates their normative pragmatic idiom into the vocabulary of commitment and entitlement familiar from Making It Explicit, and then shows how to give a parallel explicit treatment of incompatibility (expressed in Gentzen's sequent calculi by sequents with empty right-hand sides) using the common structure of some commitments precluding entitlement to others.